haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 Very awesome plugin for vim.
 Which help us to search the files very quickly.
 Actually to get better speed it was implemented in C. To install this plugin you need one extra compilation of this plugin because of C code.
-Don't wary I explained this in the setup section.
+Don't worry I explained this in the setup section.

 .. image:: images/command-t.jpg